bes1002t/Broker_Benchmarks/README.md

 5. if you want to benchmark all brokers and the serialization framework Jackson, add the "Message_Processorr Jackson" to every client Projects build path.
 6. Reorganize the imports in all sender and receiver classes and add the variable i to the "generateMessages()" method.
 This is needed to provide more information at the end.
 7. Look at the configuration Part on this projects wiki page to configure every broker to get comparable measurements.
+8. On every project with a pom.xml, you have to run maven install to retrieve all dependencies.
-8. Now you can start the first broker, run its related receiver.java and then run the sender.java in the same client project.
+9. Now you can start the first broker, run its related receiver.java and then run the sender.java in the same client project.
-9. Repeat this procedure for every message broker.
+10. Repeat this procedure for every message broker.